jonasjahnsson/jonasjahnsson/content/thissite/index.md

 #

-I decided to built a website for myself as a fun little side project.
-After using Wordpress, Shopify and more easy solutions i decided to build it completely for free, on top of open source software.
+I decided to build a website for myself as a fun little side project.
+After using Wordpress, Shopify and more drag and drop services I decided to build it completely for free, on top of open source software.

 ## Tech